jamespo/ip-freely/README.md

 ip-freely
 =========

 Dynamic DNS updater for BIND.
 This works similarly to a dyndns style client, but for your own BIND server using dynamic updates.
+Supports IPv4 & IPv6.

 usage
 -----